Tho-Radia: Relocation to Vichy

 The Second World War forced the company to relocate from Paris to Vichy, where several other pharmaceutical companies were already installed.
 The Vichy Regime took an interest in the company, and attempted to despoil Jewish stakeholders.
 However, two of the main stakeholders were from Switzerland, and Swiss ambassador Walter Stucki managed to first delay the ploy, and eventually to derail it entirely.

-Business slowed down for Tho-Radia during the war, but from 1948 it gathered momentum again, as Alexis Moussalli and chemist Pierre Corniou developed further products such as skincare beauty milk, perfume and lipstick.
+Business slowed down for Tho-Radia during the war, but from 1948 it gathered momentum against, as Alexis Moussalli and chemist Pierre Corniou developed further products such as skincare beauty milk, perfume and lipstick.
 At its zenith, the company had between 80 and 90 employees.

 Decline

 After Alexis Moussalli died in 1955, his heirs dismissed SECOR administrators, but the company faced increasing competition and lost market shares.

 In 1962, the company was sold to Lafarge laboratories, which were in turn purchased by Sanofi in 1976.
 Lafarge closed the Vichy factory in 1965 and relocated to Châteauroux.
 With declining sales, the Tho-Radia brand was finally abandoned in 1968.